harryho/vue-crm/README.md

 * 2 May 2020 - Merge the branch vuetify-ts to master

-    After the merge, the project moved to new techncial direction - TypeScript.
+    After the merge, the whole project moved to new techncial stack - TypeScript.
 Also, the VuetifyJs is upgraded to 2.x version.

 *  6 Dec 2018 - Create an archived branch json-server

     This branch was the master which used Json-Server as fake API.
 Considering the hiccup of setting Json-Server up and maintenance, it will be replaced by fake service ( Readonly fake API).
 You still can find clone this branch by branch name __json-server__, but it will be no longer updated.
 It is an archived branch.

 *  27 May 2018 - Rebase demo branch to master